nikamurao/Skincare_product_analysis/README.md

  #### Deployment

-The model was retained on the entire dataset and is currently being deployed through Streamlit (link to be shared soon!).
+The model was retrained on the entire dataset and is currently being deployed through Streamlit (link to be shared soon!).
 This will allow you to:
 1) Predict the affordability of a product and analyse what factors led the model to make this prediction
 2) Discover the most similar products based on ingredients
 3) Compare two products based on formulation similarity